grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 It was natural that any person piloting the _Gnat_ could not help but look out the small viewport set into the sail at eye level.
 After aligning the bow of the boat to 330, and pushing the throttle control all the way up, Shakes' eyes moved upward and peered out into the murky water.
 There was nothing to see, but Shakes could never resist the temptation to try.

-"10 minutes Shakes."
-Said Hemi, speaking softly since he was less than a meter from Shakes' head.
+"10 minutes Shakes," said Hemi, speaking softly since he was less than a meter from Shakes' head.
 "We need to start descending now."

 "Just curious Hemi, how fuckin' deep do you think it is here?"